Project

 Confusing method name: Set#delete?

-Added by kaikuchn (Kai Kuchenbecker) about 7 years ago.
-Updated over 4 years ago.
+Added by kaikuchn (Kai Kuchenbecker) almost 8 years ago.
+Updated about 5 years ago.

 Status: